godlynjr/area-sync-mirror/Documentation/docs/getting_started.md

 At the Backend level we have Bridge ATINDOKPO and Yannick KEKE.

+* Yannick KEKE took care of database administration, oAuth authentication and certain Google services (Gmail, Google Calendar).

-* Fitzerald took care of the implementation of certain services including Github, Discord, Reedit, etc..
+* Godlyn KIKISSAGBE as project manager took care of the good progress and administration of the tasks.  the implementation of the swagger and the implementation of certain services including Gitlab and Spotify.
 In addition to the services he took care of the compilation of the project via Docker.
 He also participated in linking the work of the different members.
 Basically it emerged the work of the different members of the group.

-* Hansly AGBAMATE took care of database administration, oAuth authentication and certain Google services (Gmail, Google Calendar).

-* Godlyn KIKISSAGBE as project manager took care of the good progress and administration of the tasks.  the implementation of the swagger and the implementation of certain services including Gitlab and Spotify.

 For more information about the members of the Group, please go to the Contributor 🤝 section on the repository.